-I thought that the bulletproof coffee was tasting great, but it was more like having a latte or cappuccino and less like drinking the kind of specialty coffee that I adore.
-I’d usually drink one cup with butter and then two without, to still be able to enjoy my black coffee.
+I thought that bulletproof coffee was tasting surprisingly good, but it was more like having a latte or cappuccino and less like drinking the kind of black specialty coffee that I’m into.
+I’d usually drink one cup with butter and then two without, to still be able to enjoy my regular drip coffee.

 Also, coffee with butter is similar to milk-based coffee drinks: In general, you should use a slightly darker roast than you would otherwise.
 The creaminess of the butter lends itself very well to anything from full city to Italian roast.
 However, don’t go lighter than that.

-Today, I usually fast in the morning instead of drinking bulletproof coffee, because it’s easier and offers many similar benefits.
+Today, I usually fast in the morning instead of drinking bulletproof coffee, because it’s easier and seems to offers many of the same benefits.

 Once in a while, however, if I have an intense schedule ahead of me, I’ll get the blender out and make myself a delicious and rich butter coffee that will keep me going for hours with sustained energy.